-In this section we give further information on the mobility edge deep in the FM/AFM phases.
-Let us briefly comment that, in this regime, finding the classical minimum is relatively easy compared to values of $p$ closer or in the SG phase; however, most of the spectrum is delocalized (we are considering a small deformation of a classically ordered state), so performing a finite size scaling analysis is not always possible.
-In Fig.~\ref{fig:phi_lowp} we show the rescaled $r-$parameter $\phi$ for $p \in \{ 0.05,0.9,0.95\}$.
+In this section we provide further information on the mobility edge for values of $p$ closer to the clean FM/AFM states.
+Let us briefly comment that, in this regime, finding the classical ground state is relatively easier compared to moderate values of $p$, allowing to push the numerics to larger system sizes; however, most of the spectrum is delocalized (we are considering a small deformation of a classically ordered state), so performing a finite size scaling analysis is not always possible.
+In Fig.~\ref{fig:phi_lowp} we show the rescaled $r-$parameter $\phi$ for $p \in \{ 0.04,0.06,0.94,0.96\}$, computed over the largest energies of the Bogoljubov spectrum, where the crossing is expected.
 The phase diagram of Fig \ref{fig:phasediag} is built from the estimated values of $\omega_c(p)$.

 We have also computed the fractal dimension as the discrete derivative of the participation entropy for $p=0.1$.
 Fig.~\ref{fig:Dp01_mobilityedge} shows $D$ for energy values close to the mobility edge, while the inset presents a data collapse using the values of $(\omega_c,\nu)$ obtained from the scaling variable $\phi$ (see main text).
 The collapse is consistent, lending further support to our procedure.
 From this analysis, we estimate the fractal dimension at the critical point to be $D_c \simeq 0.75$.